Say goodbye to menopause joint pain with Yin Yoga

 Sep 17, 2023Menopause join pain brings many challenges and they often show up in the simplest of tasks such as bending down to tie shoelaces, putting on socks, picking up something off the floor or even reaching for the top shelf!
 It feels like our joints have become stuck and are physically holding us back.
 Well they are.
 But it might not be your joints that are causing the problems - the issues could be in your connective tissues (or fascia).
-But don't worry, Yin Yoga offers the perfect remedy to say goodbye to menopause joint pain.
+But don't worry, Yin Yoga offers the perfect remedy for menopause and joint pain.

 What is fascia?